Disclosures - OLB User Agreement

 • From savings to loan accounts

-Federal law, known as the Federal Reserve Board Regulation D, limits certain transfers and withdrawals from Savings accounts and money market accounts.
-You may not make more than six (6) withdrawals and/or transfers from these accounts each monthly statement period by check, preauthorized or automatic transfer, draft, debit card, data transmission, or telephone agreement.
-Only three (3) of these six (6) transfers may be by check, draft, Debit card, or similar order (including POS transactions), made by the depositor and payable to third parties.
+Federal law, known as the Federal Reserve Board Regulation D, limits certain transfers and withdrawals from Savings accounts and Money Market accounts.
+You may not make more than six (6) transfers from these accounts each four (4) week or similar period, if by preauthorized or automatic transfer, or telephone (including data transmission) agreement, order or instruction or by check, draft, debit card or similar order (including POS transactions), made by the depositor and payable and payable to third parties.
 Transfers and withdrawals made in person, by messenger, by mail or at an ATM are unlimited.
 If you exceed these transfer limitations in any statement period, Kentucky Neighborhood Bank will notify you of the violation and may require you to convert the account to a transaction type account or the account will be subject to closure.
 Please see your Deposit Agreement for further detail.

 There are no fees to inquire on your account(s) or to transfer funds between applicable account(s).
 Please refer to the Bank's Fee Schedule for specific fee information.